S-M-A-T/Sitemap-Scraper/README.md

 # Sitemap-Scraper
 This code effectively gathers URLs from a sitemap and formats them into a specified text file structure for easy access and use.
-# Sitemap URL Fetcher

-A Python script that fetches URLs from a sitemap XML file and saves them in a formatted text file for easy access.

 ## Features